Every person, the whole story.

 Custom data shaped to how you pastor.

 The profile is the place every other Scout module ends up.
-Giving, serving, groups, attendance, and life events all flow into it.
-That’s why Scout can see what single-purpose tools miss — your data already lives together.
+Giving, serving, groups, participation, and life events all flow into it.
+That’s why Scout can see what single-purpose tools miss: your data already lives together.

 - Search across hundreds, instantly